Mental Health

 Guest Author

 Black lives matter.
 Those three words should be enough.
-The systemic racism and injustice in our country is unacceptable.

 There are no words that can make this right.